gamaops/cookbook/docs/architecture/guide.md

 ## Events

-Not everything needs to be an event, the choice of what needs to be an event is based on a simple criterea: does this payload change any state?
+Not everything needs to be an event, the choice of what needs to be an event is based on a simple criteria: does this payload change any state?
 In other words: is this a command?

 Commands normally are requests that generate jobs to services, but can be handled inside the edge APIs boundaries if is just a cache change for example.
 So there are two things that certanly aren't events: